gramener/gramex/gramex/apps/guide/pptxhandler/README.md

     :::yaml
       Title 1:                        # Take the shape named "Title 1"
+        style:
+          color: '#ff0000'            # All new replaced text will have red color
+          font-size: 12               # All new replaced text will have font-size 12
+          Old:
+            color: '#00ff00'          # Overwriting common css for text `Old` that is being replaced with `New`
         replace:                      # Replace these keywords
           "Old": "New"                #   Old -> New
           "Title": "Heading"          #   Title -> Heading